Yeatrix/CyberCrime-Data-Analysis/README.md

 ## Usage

-- Use the `data_preprocessing.py` script to load and preprocess the data.
-- Run the `analysis.py` script to perform statistical analysis.
-- Utilize the `visualization.py` script to create visualizations of the results.
-- Document your findings in the `analysis.ipynb` notebook.
+- The complete code and implementation for this projects 'obj1' can be found in the `analysis.ipynb` notebook.

 ## Contributing